 Waitlisted students can use this entry to talk and ask questions.

-About 3,000 students were offered a spot on the waitlist (the number that actually want a spot will probably be about half of that).
+About 4,000 students were offered a spot on the waitlist and usually half accept the offer (yes, you have to respond online to the offer of a spot).
+You are not ranked.
 There have been years when we've taken 50 students off the waitlist and years when we've taken 150 students off the waitlist.
-It is very hard to predict how things will work out.

-It may be helpful to look at last year's entry "Notes on the Waitlist" and a later one that contained questions from waitlisted students.
+It may be helpful to look at past waitlist entries, which will give you a sense of the timeline and answer frequently asked questions.
 Feel free to direct questions to me and stay tuned over the weekend for replies.
 Also know that your envelope will contain a "Waitlist Frequently Asked Questions" sheet that will answer the most common questions (is the list ranked, what do I do now, what's the time line, etc.).